Exit Strategy: 5 things every aspiring entrepreneur should consider before firing their boss!

 By now you’ve probably heard about “The Great Resignation” and you’re starting to relate to the massive movement of employees quitting their jobs to launch their own business.
 I know I’ve been there…You have been thinking about it, talking about it and now you feel it in your bones every Sunday night as you prepare for another week in the office.
 Knowing when you are ready to take the leap from employee to entrepreneur is personal.
 The transition between these two worlds takes time, planning and knowledge.
 If you feel you are ready to take that next step, here are 5 things every aspiring entrepreneur should consider before firing their boss…

-1. Baby steps: Gallup survey found that 66% of employees aren’t engaged with their jobs, so it’s understandable that you might want to quit your 9 to 5.
+- Baby steps: A Gallup survey found that 66% of employees aren’t engaged with their jobs, so it’s understandable that you might want to quit your 9 to 5.
 However, this does not necessarily mean you want to start a business.

 Making the decision that you are ready to leave your job does not mean that you QUIT the next day.
 This is often the misconception that many aspiring entrepreneurs have and some follow through prematurely.
 Once you decide that you are ready to start your business and have a burning desire to solve a problem in the world with your business idea, you can start planning your exit and map out your strategy.
 Be confident about your decision by asking yourself follow up questions to ensure its not purely emotional.
 You should ask yourself if you want your own business or want to change career/job.